 In addition, the Korro Director Policy provides that, upon initial election or appointment to the board, each new non-employee director will be granted a non-statutory stock option with a value of \$300,000 (as determined in accordance with the policy and subject to a 16,000 share maximum), or the Director Initial Grant.
 The Director Initial Grant will vest in substantially equal annual installments over three years, subject to continued service as a non-employee director through the applicable vesting date.
 On the date of each annual meeting of our stockholders, each non-employee director who has been serving as a non-employee director for at least six months as of such date and will continue as a non-employee director following such meeting will be granted an annual award of a non-statutory stock option with a value of \$150,000 (subject to a 8,000 share maximum), or the Director Annual Grant.
-The Director Annual Grant will vest in full on the earlier of the one-year anniversary of the grant date or on the date of our next annual meeting of stockholders, subject to continued service as a non-employee director through the applicable vesting date.
-The Director Initial Grant and Director Annual Grants are subject to full accelerated vesting upon the sale of our company.
+The Director Initial Grant will vest in full on the earlier of the one-year anniversary of the grant date or on the date of our next annual meeting of stockholders, subject to continued service as a non-employee director for all on the earlier of the one-year anniversary of the grant date or on the date of our next annual meeting of stockholders, subject to continued service as a non-employee director through the applicable vesting date.
+The Director Initial Grant and Director Annual Grants are subject to that continued service as a non-employee director through the applicable vesting date.
+The Director Initial Grant and Director Annual Grants are subject to that continue director desting upon the sale of our company.
 All of the foregoing stock options will be granted with a per share exercise price equal to the fair market value of a share of our common stock on the date of grant and will have a 10 year term.